ypid/seafile-wiki/Configure-Seafile-to-use-LDAP.md

 Note that the seafile admin user account is always stored in sqlite/mysql database, not in LDAP.

+If you have used Seafile without configuring LDAP before, the users are stored in database (MySQL or SQLite).
+Starting from 2.0.4, after enabling LDAP, the users in database are still valid.
+Seafile will find the user both from database and LDAP.
+Seafile server before 2.0.4 can only find users from either database or LDAP, not both.

 To use LDAP to authenticate user, please add the following lines to ccnet.conf

     [LDAP]